ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

 The `onChange` hook itself is debounced, take a look [here](/guide/configuration) on how to configure this.
 The synchronization of documents will always be instantaneous and is not affected by debouncing or things you do in this hook.

+For more information on the hook and it's payload checkout it's [API section](/api/on-change).

 ```typescript
 import { writeFile } from 'fs'
 import { Server } from '@hocuspocus/server'